Lim Jit Poh to step down as ComfortDelGro chairman next year

-Announcing this in the group's latest annual report released on Thursday (March 31), Mr Lim, 82, said he will step down as chairman of vehicle inspection subsidiary Vicom in April, and take up the title of emeritus chairman and serve as senior adviser.
+Announcing this in the group's latest annual report released yesterday, Mr Lim, 82, said he will step down as chairman of vehicle inspection subsidiary Vicom in April, and take up the title of emeritus chairman and serve as senior adviser.

 "I intend to do likewise in 2023, when I will relinquish my position as chairman of ComfortDelGro at the 2023 annual general meeting (AGM) in April," he said.
 "By then, I would have served for 20 years as founding chairman.